Online Learning Opportunities

 - The test looks for the presence of HPV and, if found, a reflex liquid based cytology (LBC) test is performed on the same sample to check for abnormal cervical cells.

-- Introduction of self-collected option for eligible women aged 30 years and over.
+- Eventally, self- collection will be an option for eligible women aged 30 years and over.

 The objectives of the modules are to provide online training for healthcare providers who conduct cervical screening tests and follow-up management for women, in accordance with the recommended changes to practice and the clinical pathway.